SAmWaM42/simple-recipe-website/README.md

-The website files are optimised to be hosted on a xammp server not tested on other platforms
+The website files are optimised to be locally hosted on a xammp server not tested on other platforms